10usb/assembler/howto.md

  These can be have various notations decimal, hexidecimal octal and binary.
 Decimal values can be noted positive and negative other types can only be positive.
 Hexidecimal number have to be prefixed with `0x` and may contain `0` to `F` for example `0xA1`.
 Octal number starts with a `0`  and may only contain `0` to `7`.
 Binary number can only contain a `0` and `1` and must be postfixed by a `b` for binary for example `00101b`.
 The numbers are internaly stored as a 64 bit signed integer.
 Therfor if the 64th bit is set with any of the notations it will be treated in the expressions as a negative number.

  ### strings
- A string value it written by placing the text between `"qoutes"` it's use is limited.
+ A string value it written by placing the text between `"quotes"`.
+It's usage is limited.
 It can be used as parameter for the `db` instruction to output that value as an UTF-8 string or use it in comparisons.

  ### symbols
- Symbols have no value by them self but can only be used to reference to other variables or labels.
+ Symbols have no value by them self but can only be used to reference other variables or labels.
 Symbol can only contain these characters `a-z A-Z 0-9 $_` and can't start with a number.
  *NOTE: When a symbol is used in an instruction it's value will be resolved before passing on.
 If is can find a variable for it in the local, global constant or types scope it will use that value.
 Otherwise it will be treated as an reference to a label*

 ## Labels